-I’ll get into these latter stage applications in subsequent posts but today I’d like to share how this systems thinking metaphor can be used to tame even the earliest and often fuzziest stage of a product — finding Problem/Solution Fit.
+I’ll get into these latter-stage applications in subsequent posts.
+Still, today I’d like to share how this systems thinking metaphor can be used to tame even the earliest and often the fuzziest stage of a product — finding Problem/Solution Fit.

 Why Finding Problem/Solution Fit is Hard?

 Most learning during the Problem/Solution Fit stage comes through customer interviews.
 Because this kind of learning is typically qualitative (versus quantitative), it’s often regarded as learning that is “too soft” or “intangible.”